 1. James Allen

-When it comes to finding the ideal diamond, James Allen stands out as the leading competitor in the online diamond industry.
-With state-of-the-art imaging technology and an extensive collection of hundreds of thousands of diamonds, James Allen is the recommended choice for you.
+James Allen emerges as a frontrunner in the online diamond retail space, with cutting-edge imaging technology and a vast array of hundreds of thousands of diamonds, James Allen is an ideal choice.

-As of writing this, out of 296round diamonds on JA, 28k have VS1 clarity grade as we see in this search.
+As of the time of writing, out of 300,000 round diamonds on James Allen, 24,000 boast a VS1 clarity grade as seen in this search.

 - Superior imaging technology

-- Insanely large collection with hundreds of thousands of diamonds
+- An expansive collection featuring hundreds of thousands of diamonds

 2. Blue Nile

-The largest (or 2nd largest) online retailer, hundreds of thousands of diamonds as well, with a great reputation online.
+Being one of the largest online retailers, Blue Nile houses hundreds of thousands of diamonds and enjoys a solid reputation online.

-Whiteflash may not be as large as James Allen or Blue Nile since their focus lies on offering premium and high-quality diamonds.
-However, they still provide a range of diamonds with a VS1 clarity grade.
+While not as vast as James Allen or Blue Nile, Whiteflash zeroes in on offering premium and high-quality diamonds.
+They still boast a decent selection of VS1 clarity grade diamonds.

-At present, they have 250+ diamonds with a VS1 clarity grade in their in-house inventory, and around 2500 diamonds from their outsourced collection.
+Currently, they offer 230+ VS1 clarity grade diamonds in their in-house inventory and around 2,500 diamonds from their partnered collections.